astorfi/TensorFlow-World/docs/tutorials/installation/README.rst

 Configuration of the Installation
 ---------------------------------

-At first the Tensorflow repository must be cloned:
+At first, the Tensorflow repository must be cloned:

 .. code:: bash

      git clone https://github.com/tensorflow/tensorflow

 After preparing the environment, the installation must be configured.
-The ``flags`` of the cofiguration are of great importance becasue they determine how well and compatible the TensorFlow will be installed!!
-At first we have to go to the TensorFlow root:
+The ``flags`` of the configuration are of great importance because they determine how well and compatible the TensorFlow will be installed!!
+At first, we have to go to the TensorFlow root:

 .. code:: bash